Using dbt for Incremental Development on Lakehouse

 {{source('public', 'stream_ecommerce_events')}}

-Create models in the target environment using the dbt build command:
+Create the model in the target environment using dbt build:

 dbt build --model events_enriched

-By observing the logs, the model is built with the following statement during model construction, and the initial processing and transformation of the original table is performed in full:
+Observing the logs, the model is built with the following statement, performing an initial full-load transformation of the source table:

 create table dbt_dev.events_enriched